Inca's Balsa Log Raft

 We know from other regions that there are - what is referred to today as: Two-shaft or plain weave (one thread over and under one thread), Three-shaft or 2/1 twill (two threads over and under one thread) and Four-shaft or 2/2 twill (two threads over and under two threads).
 But by the Incas - I haven't any idea what they did.

 Image Explanation:This is a fill-oriented weaving, in which the warp fibers (running from the upper left to the lower right) are woven over and under the straight fill yarns.
 In this construction, all of the crimp is in the warp and a stretch in the fill direction is minimized.

 - even narrow, the backstrap loom is usefull for production of long lengths

 Naval Rigging gear

-As user of ropes we know, that a twined = 2-stranded rope is very knotty to use in a running rig, at least hauling over a guiding wheel or an edge.
+As user of ropes we know, that a twined = 2-strand-twisted rope is very knotty to use in a running rig, at least hauling over a guiding wheel or an edge.

 If no sheaves nor blocks were at disposal then for halyard, an alternative to a polished hardwood eye in the mast top could be something manufactured out of a sea conch.
-The inner thread of a sea conch could be a shaped raw material for a useful turn-around and guiding for a halyard rope in the top of a A-mast.
-But still pure theory and nothing proved.
+The inner thread of a sea conch could be a shaped raw material for a useful turn-around and guiding for a halyard rope in the top of a A-mast - or perhaps something made of ceramic material.
+But still pure speculation and nothing proved.